01 of 11

 03 of 11

-Six Flags New England is a destination for serious adrenaline junkies: You may find your palms sweating and your heart racing just watching some of the park's roller coasters and other thrill rides in action!
-If you're a scaredy cat, it's important to know that the park has very few tame rides for grown-ups visiting without little children.Continue to 4 of 11 below.
+Six Flags New England is a destination for serious adrenaline junkies: You may find your palms sweating and your heart racing just watching some of the park's roller coasters and other thrill rides in action.
+This place is for thrill seekers, and the park has very few tame rides for grown-ups visiting without little children.Continue to 4 of 11 below.

 04 of 11

-There's Plenty for Preschoolers But Not So Much for Grade Schoolers
+There's Plenty for Preschoolers; Not Much for Grade Schoolers

 When Wiggles World and Thomas Town debuted in 2007 at Six Flags New England, the theme park—which already had a Looney Tunes Movie Town area catering to little kids—solidified its position as the region's leading provider of entertainment for preschoolers.
 The Wiggles and Thomas branding have been gone since 2010, but the rides in these areas—now dubbed KIDZOPOLIS—remain the same.

-Here's the thing: Early-elementary aged children are a bit beyond the Krazy Kars and Whirlybirdz helicopter rides, but they may not yet be ready to ride the majority of the park's livelier rides.
+Early-elementary aged children are a bit beyond the Krazy Kars and Whirlybirdz helicopter rides, but they may not be ready for the majority of the park's livelier rides.
 They may not even meet the height requirement for the Stampede Bumper Cars (48" to ride with an adult).

 If you'll be visiting the park with grade schoolers, it's a good idea to review the Six Flags New England ride guide, which provides thrill ratings and height requirements for each ride, before leaving home.Continue to 5 of 11 below.